Charles-Ng/project-jjctem/README.md

 # Installation
 ## Database
 The database file is in `backend/db/`.
 Run this file on your local database.
-If you do not already, you will have to create an initial database call jjc.
+If you do not already, you will have to create an empty database called jjc.

 ## Locally
-This application runs on 4 ports, initial setup is frontend on 3000, backend on 8000, socket on 8081, and the MySQL database on 8889 (this will be customizable later).
+This application runs on 4 ports, initial setup is frontend on 3000, backend on 8000, socket on 8081, and the MySQL database on 8889 (you can change any of these ports yourself in the code).
 You will need 3 terminal windows to fully run this application.

+### Configuration
+Before we run anything we must configure all the ports and servers.
+1. In `frontend/src/server.js`make sure the local version of the `server` variable is __not__ commented out and that the server version __is__.
+    - If you want to change the socket port, this is the file to do that in
+2. In `frontend/src/scenes/race.js` make sure the local version of the `socket` variable is __not__ commented out and that the server version __is__.
+    - If you changed the socket port in step 1, then make sure to change the port in this file too to the same number
+3. If you want to change the port of the backend and/or MySQL database, do so in `backend/app.js`

+### Running the app:
 1. In the first terminal, navigate to `frontend`.
 2. Run `npm install`.
 3. Run `npm start`.